 “The mind is willing, but the flesh is weak.
 So very, very weak.”

 The next few hours only got from bad to worse.
 My water was frozen in my hydration pack from the cold winds whipping around.
-My 6 layers on top and 4 layers on my legs weren’t helping for mobility.
+My six layers on top and four layers on my legs weren’t helping for mobility.
 My face was getting cold since I couldn’t breathe well through my balaclava, and it was -10° C outside, plus wind chill.
 Holson and Jon would alternate in giving me their shoulders for supports and practically dragging me uphill as I tried to conquer the last of Kili.
 (I’d sent Trevor and Sakshi ahead to leave me with my misery.)
 Every step I took felt like someone was shoving hot knives through my thighs, and I’m not a crier, but this experience got me close.
 I was having the hardest time ever trying to finish this.

 And then I turned around and saw this:

 Stretched across the entire length of the curved horizon before us was the most awe-inspiring sunrise I’d ever seen.
 It was amazing.
 I regret that I was in far too much pain to even think about getting a shot, but I don’t think it’s something that’ll leave my memory any time soon.

 But Stella Point was close.
 So very close.
 I could do this.

 I kept hobbling up.
 Bit by bit.
-Julius would later come check on me and urge me forward.
+Julius would later come to check on me and urge me forward.
 One way or another, I’d make it up there.
-Somehow I made it to the final ridge, and was 20 steps away from Stella Point.
+Somehow I made it to the final ridge and was 20 steps away from Stella Point.

 That’s when I did what was probably the stupidest thing one could do at 5739 m—I sprinted up.
 I needed to stop the pain.
 So I sprinted to the top of the mountain and called it a wrap, falling flat on my back in sheer exhaustion as my guides unzipped my layers so I could breathe and not die of oxygen deprivation.